tobiaxs/check-my-plants/README.md

 In `server` folder there is also a `Makefile` file, which makes it easier to run some command.
 Feel free to check it out.

+### TODOs:

+There are some things that I didn't really take care about, because I just wanted backend side to be finished.
+And these
+are:

+* parametrizing tests
+* mypy
+* mdbootstrap color pallete
+* aerich migrations
+* view dependency, which would deal with 403 / 404 by default

+### Conclusions

+What I've learned while making this project (beside many interesting aspects and features of FastAPI) is that jinja templates are very easy to setup, and they deliver the results quickly, but imo it's much cleaner and more convenient to stay with regular REST Api + React / Angular setup.
+It just doesn't feel right to have the app structured like this, where one half of the api is serving some HTML files, and the other half connected with some frontend.
+Yet, that was the original idea which I really wanted to try, and still that was an interesting experience.
+Also, I found out that im easily getting distracted by some other technologies.